Grammy Award for Best Regional Roots Music Album

 The Grammy Award for Best Regional Roots Music Album is an award presented at the Grammy Awards, a ceremony that was established in 1958 as the Gramophone Awards, to recording artists for releasing albums in the regionally based traditional American music, including Hawaiian, Native American, polka, zydeco and Cajun music genres.
 Honors in several categories are presented at the ceremony annually by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

 The category was introduced in 2012 in which the previous Best Hawaiian Music Album, Best Zydeco or Cajun Music Album and Best Native American Music Album categories were combined.
 The change was the result of a major overhaul of Grammy categories, announced in April 2011.
 The new category also recognizes other American roots forms, such as polka, whose own Grammy category was discontinued in 2009.
-In 2021, the category added the inclusion of Go-go music.
+In 2021, the category added the inclusion of Go-go music, and in 2024 it was announced that conjunto would be recognized under the category starting in 2025.
+It was moved from the Grammy Award for Best Música Mexicana Album (including Tejano) category, as it is regarded as an American Roots genre rather than a Mexican music genre.

+For the 2026 Grammy season, the category description is as follows: "This category recognizes recordings of cultural roots styles of music, including Cajun, Hawaiian, Indigenous/Native American, Second Line brass band, Polka, Zydeco, Go-go, Swamp Pop, Conjunto, and others, with production and sensibilities distinctly different from a pop approach".

-Hawaiian musician Kalani Pe'a holds the record of most wins in the category with three.
+Hawaiian musician Kalani Pe'a holds the record for most wins in the category with four.